tyfon7/UIFixes/README.md

 #### In raid

+-   ✨ Quickbind tactical devices to control them individually
--   ✨ Reloading will swap magazines in-place, instead of dropping them on the ground when there's no room.
+-   Reloading will swap magazines in-place, instead of dropping them on the ground when there's no room.
--   ✨ Grenade quickbinds will transfer to the next grenade of the same type after throwing.
+-   Grenade quickbinds will transfer to the next grenade of the same type after throwing.
--   ✨ Option to change the behavior of the grenade key from selecting a random grenade to a deterministic one
+-   Option to change the behavior of the grenade key from selecting a random grenade to a deterministic one

 #### Mail